 Tank, Beast, Bear, and Boomer are good names for bigger breeds.
 But they can also fit a Jack Russell terrier, long bred for a strong prey drive for vermin.

 Buck is a sure-fire hunting dog name.
-Buck was the central character in one of the most famous works of fiction about a dog: Jack London's Call of the Wild, ($7.95, Amazon).
+Buck was the central character in one of the most famous fiction works about a dog: Jack London's The Call of the Wild ($6, Amazon).
 Buck, a Saint Bernard-Scotch shepherd, had the opposite experience of Old Yeller.
-He was leading a life of leisure in California when he was stolen and sold into service as a sled dog in Alaska, where he constantly had to fight other dogs to survive.
+He led a life of leisure in California when he was stolen and sold into service as a sled dog in Alaska, where he constantly had to fight other dogs to survive.